ashwini2206soni/concourse_ci_vault/README.md

 9b963b7e9917        postgres              "docker-entrypoint.s…"   About a minute ago   Up About a minute   5432/tcp                 concourse_ci_vault_db_1
 ```

-Open your browser and check `http://localhost:8080` for concourse and `https://localhost:8200` for vault.
+Open your browser and check `http://localhost:8080` for Concourse and `https://localhost:8200` for Vault.

 ### Exercise #3: Using Vault cli to add credentials to Vault

 Now that we have Concourse and Vault up, let's initialize Vault for Concourse to use.

-Set the local environment variable and run the init command for Vault
+Set the local environment variable and run the init command for Vault.

 ```console
 $ export VAULT_CACERT=$PWD/vault-certs/vault-ca.crt